Neptune Blog

 • Stacking: It is a meta-learning technique that involves combining predictions from multiple machine learning algorithms, like bagging and boosting.

-In 1988, Micheal Kearns, in his paper Thoughts on Hypothesis Boosting, presented the idea of whether a relatively poor hypothesis can be converted to very good hypotheses.
-In essence, whether a weak learner can be modified to become better.
-Since then, there have been multiple successful applications of the technique to develop some powerful boosting algorithms.
+In 1988, Micheal Kearns, in his paper Thoughts on Hypothesis Boosting, presented the idea of whether a relatively poor hypothesis can be converted to a good hypothesis.
+Or, in other words, can a weak learner can be modified to become better?
+Since then, there have been multiple successful applications of this technique to develop some powerful boosting algorithms.

 The most popular boosting algorithms: Catboost, XGBoost, LightGBM